CSbyGB/pentips/windows/token-impersonation.md

 # Token Impersonation

+## What is it

+- Token are temp keys that give access to a system or network without credentials.

+## How to

 - Launch Metasploit `msfconsole`
 - Choose the exploit: `use exploit/windows/smb/psexec`
 - Set: rhosts, smbdomain, smbpass, smbuser, target (we can use `show targets` to have a list), payload